 Even in the extremely unlikely event that your surrogate decided she wanted to keep your baby, legal precedent is on your side.
 Under the current system, no court in Oregon has ever granted custody to a gestational surrogate.
 In addition, it is likely that you will establish your parental rights before the birth of your child.

-There are well-established procedures in Oregon, California, Washington, Nevada, Illinois, Texas, and Colorado to create the intended parents’ legal rights.
+There are well-established procedures in Oregon, California, Washington, Colorado, Illinois, Minnesota, Nevada, New Mexico, North Carolina, Texas, and Wisconsin to create the intended parents’ legal rights.
 Both parties enter into a contract before the surrogacy begins.
 If the surrogate is married, her spouse must also be a party to the contract.
 The contract includes the terms required for the parties prior to conception, during the pregnancy, and after the birth.

 There must also be a legal proceeding to create the intended parents’ legal relationship with the child, terminate the surrogate’s relationship with the child, and grant the intended parents the right to make medical decisions for the baby after he or she is born.
 The particular proceedings used depend on the intended parents’ specific circumstances and preferences.